Yami-no-karuro/Yami-no-Neovim/readme.md

 # Yami-no-Neo[Vim]

-## A simple, nostalgic Vim configuration
+## A simple, nostalgic VimScript configuration for Neovim

 ### Requirements